primordialstew/introduction-to-sqlalchemy-2013/handout/source/relational.rst

 Having
 ------
-The aggregated values yielded by each aggregate function, after we've grouped things with ``GROUP BY``, can be filtered using the ``HAVING`` keyword.
+After we've grouped things with ``GROUP BY`` and gotten aggregated values by applying aggregate functions, we can be filter those results using the ``HAVING`` keyword.
 We can take the above result set and return only those rows where more than seven employees are present: